danlynn/wkhtmltos3/README.md

 You can try out different render messages manually in the SQS Management Console by selecting your queue and then selecting 'Send a Message' from the 'Queue Actions' drop-down.

+### Limiting Memory and CPU Usage

+When running as an AWS SQS queue listener, it is possible for a very large number of queue messages to appear all at once.
+Normally, the queue processing reads a block (`--maxNumberOfMessages` option) of messages off the queue for processing in parallel.
+As soon as the message(s) are read off of the queue, it immediately (50 ms delay) starts another thread listening for the next block of messages.
+This can quickly spawn a ton of threads reading and processing ALL the messages in parallel.
+To prevent this, the `--maxMemLoad` and `--maxCpuLoad` options default to 0.5 (50% memory & 50% cpu usage).
+If either the amount of memory used OR the average cpu load over the last 1 minute exceeds their respective config option then instead of "immediately" starting another queue listener thread, the process will wait until all the messages in the current block have been rendered before invoking a thread to start listening for the next block of messages.
+This means that this docker container will never significantly exceed the max memory and cpu load options.

+If you setup auto-scaling on your docker images then simply make sure that you set their load thresholds below the `--maxMemLoad` and `--maxCpuLoad` options.
+Otherwise, the auto-scaling may never kick-in.

+Do not set the `--maxMemLoad` and `--maxCpuLoad` options to 1.0 (100%) since this could lead in the worst case to resource contention with very few renders succeeding.

+**TROUBLESHOOTING TIP:** If you are doing development on your local machine and the queue processed renders seem to be slow and not running in parallel then your local system load probably has exceeded the *default* 50% level (especially in RAM).
+The processing will still take place, but only one block of messages will be process at a time (in parallel).
+Feel free to increase the `--maxMemLoad` and `--maxCpuLoad` options if you want them to scale asynchronously on your local dev machine.

 ### How to develop/customize wkhtmltos3

 Check out the project from github at: [https://github.com/danlynn/wkhtmltos3](https://github.com/danlynn/wkhtmltos3)